-If you’re inspired by the power and beauty of Maria Sharapova, or the speed and athleticism of Roger Federer, use these 5 tips to help you get the body of a tennis player.
-We’ll show you how to train and eat like a pro player so that you can whip your body into Wimbledon-worthy shape:
+If you’re inspired by the power and beauty of Serena Williams, or the speed and athleticism of Novak Djokovic, using these 5 tips will help you get the body of a tennis player.
+We’ll show you how to train and eat like a pro so that you can whip your body into Wimbledon-worthy shape:

 Speed, agility and sheer strength is required from a tennis player’s legs and you’ll need to work hard to achieve the toned, sculpted pins most players possess.
 One of the best ways to tone your legs is to skip.
 Rumours have it that Roger Federer kicks off his training sessions by skipping and so should you.
 Try to skip for one minute before resting.
 Repeat this between three and five times depending on your fitness levels.

 Another great way to work your legs is to do some interval training.
 Serena Williams completes interval training as a part of her training and if it works for her it will work for you.
 If you are running on a treadmill, begin by walking quickly for two minutes, then walk a little quicker on a steeper gradient for one minute before sprinting with no gradient for one minute.
 Repeat this process between three and five times.
 If you are working outside, use lampposts or a stopwatch to complete your session and time your intervals.
 You should also try to include some lunges with resistance and some lateral raises into your exercise routine to get legs like a tennis player.